k1LoW/ndiag/docs/tutorial.md

 # Tutorial

-In this tutorial, we will create a simple web service architecture document.
+In this tutorial, we will create a simple web service architecture documents.

 To install `ndiag` command, please check the ["Install" section](../README.md#install).

-## STEP1: Define the roles of the instance and the middlewares/apps on the instance using "Node" and "Component"
+## STEP1: Represent the roles of the instance and the middlewares/apps on the instance using "Node" and "Component"

 **:pushpin: Keyword:** `Node`, `Component`, `Node component`

-First, define the roles of the instances (`lb`, `app`, `db`) as "Node", and the middleware and applications in the instances as "Component".

-Create a YAML document as `ndiag.yml` like the following
+First, Create a YAML document as `ndiag.yml` like the following

 ```yaml
 ---